Dyson vacuum cleaner - Base, cleaner head suction problems troubleshooting tips

 If not, first make sure the brushbar switch is on, then try unplugging your Dyson, removing the brushbar, cutting any hair off, re-inserting the brushbar and pushing the red reset button down by the brush bar on the DC18, DC24 models and simply turning the brushbar off and on again on a DC25, DC40, DC41, DC50, DC75, small ball etc.

-If this does not solve it, you will more than likely need a new brushbar motor, these are replaceable on DC15 (now obsolete), DC18 (now obsolete), DC24, DC25, DC40, DC41 and DC75 Big Ball
+If this does not solve it, you will more than likely need a new brushbar motor (but not always see the warning below), these are replaceable on DC15 (now obsolete), DC18 (now obsolete), DC24, DC25, DC40, DC41 and DC75 Big Ball

 For Dyson DC40 owners be aware that there are two different types of Brushbar motor, if you have a grey brushbar then you will need to buy an entire new cleanerhead as Dyson do not supply the brushbar motor separately.
 If you have a purple brushbar then you can buy a compatible brushbar motor but you will have to use some of the fittings off the old brushbar motor so do not throw it away.